NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```
 In config.yml.
 Keep in mind, you'll not be able to use any team features if you do so.

+# Additional note 6 - Vanish hook
+When a player is [vanished](https://github.com/NEZNAMY/TAB/wiki/Additional-information#vanish-detection), their team is unregistered for all other players who do **not** have `tab.seevanished` permission.

+The purpose of this is to avoid players figuring out a staff member is still online but just vanished by "checking" registered teams and their members.
+The easiest way of "exploiting" this is to have a 3rd party client spawn a player entity with name of a chosen player (staff member) and seeing if their name is formatted (= team is registered = player is online) or not (offline).

+For this reason, make sure you give all of your staff members who can see vanished players the `tab.seevanished` permission, otherwise the vanished player will appear on top of the tablist (players without team are above players with team) and their nametag will not be formatted.

 # API
 *To get started with the API, see [Developer API](https://github.com/NEZNAMY/TAB/wiki/Developer-API) page.*